tensorflow/docs/site/en/programmers_guide/threading_and_queues.md

 ```

 For most use cases, the automatic thread startup and management provided
-by @{tf.train.MonitoredSession} is sufficient.
+by `tf.train.MonitoredSession` is sufficient.
 In the rare case that it is not,
 TensorFlow provides tools for manually managing your threads and queues.

 ## Manual Thread Management